-International scientific conference held at the Konan University in Kobe, Japan, on "Disputes and Revised Narratives of Historical Heritage and Memorials: South Tyrol, Taiwan and Croatia", with the contributions of Hannes Obermair (Italy), Hiroko Matsuda and Takuya Momma (both Japan).
+International scientific conference held at the Konan University in Kobe, Japan, on "Disputed and Revised Narratives of Historical Heritage and Memorials: South Tyrol, Taiwan and Croatia", with the contributions of Hannes Obermair (Italy), Hiroko Matsuda and Takuya Momma (both Japan).

 AIPH35 — Public History and Borders

 A province of two dictatorships and its public memory revisited (by Giorgio Mezzalira & Hannes Obermair)